Lloyd Austin: Combatting terrorism

 During his testimony before the Senate Armed Services Committee on March 28, 2023, Austin stated that "ISIS, al-Qaeda, and other such a terrorist groups continue to threaten the security of the United States".
 He also stated there were investments being made to improve the technology used for counterterrorism efforts.

 On December 18, 2023, Austin announced the establishment of a multinational maritime task force, Operation Prosperity Guardian, to address attacks from Houthis in Yemen on commercial ships and other targets.
 According to the Pentagon's December 19 report, Houthis conducted over 100 drone and ballistic missile attacks, targeting 10 merchant vessels involving more than 35 different nations.
 In a statement issued on October 18, while he was on a trip to the Middle East, Austin said:

 “The recent escalation in reckless Houthi attacks originating from Yemen threatens the free flow of commerce, endangers innocent mariners, and violates international law.
 Operation Prosperity Guardian is bringing together multiple countries to include the United Kingdom, Bahrain, Canada, France, Italy, Netherlands, Norway, Seychelles, and Spain, to jointly address security challenges in the southern Red Sea and the Gulf of Aden, with the goal of ensuring freedom of navigation for all countries and bolstering regional security and prosperity.”

-On October 16, 2024, Austin released a statement about a series of precision strikes conducted earlier that day by U.S. Air Force B-2 bombers against five hardened underground weapons storage locations in Houthi-controlled areas of Yemen.
+On October 16, 2024, Austin released a statement about a series of precision strikes conducted earlier that day by U.S. Air Force B-2 bombers against five underground weapons storage locations in Houthi-controlled areas of Yemen.

 The next day, October 17, 2024, Austin highlighted three lessons that he views as key to ongoing success against global terrorism while speaking at NATO's D-ISIS Ministerial in Brussels, Belgium.
 He told the assembled members of the 87-country coalition that continued success against ISIS — and continued successful global counterterrorist efforts, overall — will require vigilance and resoluteness regarding transnational terrorism; an ongoing collective response to terrorist aggression; and understanding the importance of adaptability.
 "For 10 years, this coalition has tackled the scourge of ISIS.
 Our success stems from our resolve, our commitment to working together, and our willingness to adapt.
 These core elements will remain at the heart of the next phase of our mission."